 MHRSD launched the program to regulate how skilled and technical labor enters the Saudi market.
 It runs in partnership with the Ministry of Foreign Affairs (MoFA) and the Technical and Vocational Training Corporation.
 The program splits into two distinct services.

 This track covers high-skill, white-collar roles.
-Think Groups 1 to 3 of the Saudi Standard Classification of Occupations—engineers, physicians, accountants, and other licensed professionals.
+Think Groups 1 to 3 of the Saudi Standard Classification of Occupations: engineers, accountants, and other licensed professionals.
 It checks academic credentials, experience, and certifications.
-The process is fully automated.
-The platform delivers a result within a maximum of 15 working days.
-For many of these professions, verification works alongside the relevant sector regulator’s own licensing process, which we detail below.
+The process runs through the Qualification Verification Program (QVP) platform, which is fully automated.
+Since January 14, 2025, QVP verification has been mandatory for work visa stamping in covered professions.

-People commonly call this track the Skills Verification Program, or SVP.
+People commonly call this track the Skills Verification Program.
 It covers medium- and low-skill technical trades that need no academic degree.
 Electricians, plumbers, HVAC technicians, welders, and mechanics all fall here.
 This track does not check credentials.
 Instead, it tests competence directly through theoretical and practical exams.
 Workers sit these exams at approved centers, usually before they enter the Kingdom and sometimes after.
+Registration runs through the SVP International platform.

 Why the distinction matters

 Many summaries describe the program only as “credential verification.”
 That description misses the trades-exam track, which governs most blue-collar hires.
 The recruitment industry uses a simple rule of thumb.
-Professional Verification is for licensed professions.
+QVP is for licensed professions.
 The SVP is for skilled trades.

 Why the Program Exists